Colorado homeowner owed nothing after police SWAT shootout destroys his house, federal court rules

 “It’s a miracle insurance covered any of it in the first place.
 Insurance is for fires, floods.
 There’s no ‘police blew up my house’ insurance.”

 She added that a home next door that suffered about $70,000 in damage was not compensated by its insurance company.
-The court’s decision said the police department and the city was not liable for damage caused to the property because officers were acting in their lawful role to arrest a criminal suspect
+The court’s decision said the police department and the city were not liable for damage caused to the property because officers were acting in their lawful role to arrest a criminal suspect.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM